chris-pearce/scally/utilities/README.md

         @extend %u-position-pin-all;
     }

 You can see that `position: absolute;` is not being `@extend`ed here as it's only a single-line declaration therefore it's overkill to `@extend` it i.e. there isn't any value from a readability, performance, or just general maintainability point of view.
+[This article](http://csswizardry.com/2014/11/when-to-use-extend-when-to-use-a-mixin/) (starting from the text: *Another case of an abused `@extend` looks a little like this*) does a very good job at further explaining why this isn't a good idea.

 Utilities are really powerful when used in conjuction with other utilities as they can construct entire UI patterns by themselves i.e. without the need to create specific components.
 Take this classic UI pattern: